swillasnomads/Blog/content/posts/Mar3-4.md

 {{< figure src="/img/Mar3-4/najavo.jpg" >}}
 &nbsp;

 The hike is rated difficult, but after scaling rocks in Zion, this hike felt pretty mild (at least in a fear for my life kind of way).
-I did still struggle to breathe properly as we hiked, which I attributed to the altitude, especially after having spent over a week at sea level in California.
+I did still struggle to breathe properly as we hiked, which I attributed to the altitude (8000 feet), especially after having spent over a week at sea level in California.

 {{< figure src="/img/Mar3-4/sam_scale_bryce.jpg" >}}
 &nbsp;